srbalakkl/Postgresql/Normalization/topics/Normalization.md

 ![image_2.png](../images/image_2.png)

 ## 2NF (Second Normal Form)

+A table to be said as 2NF if it is already in 1NF and if **no non-prime** attribute (attribute not part of the primary key) is **dependent on the primary key or the portion of the primary key.**

+Basically, **2NF removes the partial dependency**.

 Each non-key attribute must depend on the entire primary key.

 Violation of 2NF is